SCIFIHISTORY.NET

 "Max Walker, an officer for a security agency that regulates time travel, must fend for his life against a shady politician who's intent on changing the past to control the future."

-A star is born!
-On this day in 2008, One-Eyed Monster took a swipe at mankind when it played for audiences in attendance of an AFM Screening.
-Directed by Adam Fields, the SciFi/Comedy starred Amber Benson and Jason Graham, and here's the plot summary as provided by IMDB.com:
+On this day in 2008 (in the U.S.), One-Eyed Monster took a swipe at mankind when it played for audiences in attendance of an AFM Screening.
+Written (in part) and directed by Adam Fields, the SciFi/Comedy starred Amber Benson, Jason Graham, Charles Napier, and others.
+According to our friends at IMDB.com, here's the plot summary:

 "Ten people travel into the mountains of Northern California to shoot a porn movie.
 During a scene break early in filming Ron Jeremy gets hit by a shooting star and in the following scene his penis, now possessed by a sex-hungry alien, detaches itself, leaving Ron for dead.
 The remaining cast and crew theorize about the murdering penis' vulnerability after climax, 'when it is limp, and at its weakest'.
 They hatch a plan to lure the penis into a neuro-tactile simulator and then circumcise it with an ax during its 'refractory period'."

-A star is born!
-On this day in 2011, Humans Vs Zombies enjoyed a limited U.S. theatrical release.
-Written and directed by Brian T. Jaynes, the SciFi/Horror starred Dora Madison and Melissa Carnell, and here's the plot summary as provided by IMDB.com:
+On this day in 2011 (in America), Humans Vs Zombies enjoyed a limited U.S. theatrical release.
+Written and directed by Brian T. Jaynes, the SciFi/Horror starred Dora Madison, Melissa Carnell, Chip Joslin, and others.
+According to our friends at IMDB.com, here's the plot summary:

 "Students on summer break are exposed to a deadly virus that is spread rapidly through direct human contact.
 The infected become enslaved by the invading "swarm" intelligence and driven by an insatiable appetite to consume human flesh.
 Returning home, the students spread the infection to their fellow classmates and other unsuspecting townspeople.
 One by one, more students fall victim to the plague, triggering an epidemic that spawns a horde of ravenous zombies.
 The zombie horde grows and spreads quickly.
 Amidst the chaos, a campus security guard, obsessed with conspiracy theories, leads a group of students to safety as they and a small band of uninfected townspeople set out to find other human survivors in an attempt to discover the source of the "zombie" virus and save the world."

-A star is born!
-On this day in 2016, The Otherworld opened its doors for business theatrically both in the United States and the United Kingdom.
-Written and directed by Gisela Pereira, the Fantasy film starred James Karcher and Hjeron O'Sidhe, and here's the plot summary as provided by IMDB.com:
+On this day in 2016 (in the United Kingdom and the U.S.), The Otherworld opened its doors for business theatrically.
+Written and directed by Gisela Pereira, the Fantasy film starred James Karcher, Hjeron O'Sidhe, Merlin Bear, and others.
+According to our friends at IMDB.com, here's the plot summary:

 "The Otherworld is an original story and mystical tale inspired by Celtic mythology and Irish legends.
 One of the most fascinating characters in Celtic mythology, the Warrior Lugh, crosses Woodland heading to Tara to join the court of King Nuada and the Tuatha De Danann.
 Nuada and his kingdom are at this time oppressed by the Fomorian tribe, and trying to retaliate for their land and freedom.
 During Lugh's travel, he is bewitched by a faerie (Immrama) to a Beltane celebration, when the line between the human and fairy world are vulnerable and Lugh crosses unaware to The Otherworld - the fairy realm.
 Lugh and Immrama fall in love.
 However, they live in different times and worlds..."